 The central ward is home to 11,115 people, or 4.8% of Barnsley’s total population.

-Significantly more of central ward’s households consist of one person when compared to the national and borough averages.
+Many more of central ward’s households consist of one person when compared to the national and borough averages.
 58% are one family households, more than 8% fewer than the borough average and lower too than the national and regional averages.
 12.5% of lone parent householders are men, almost 3% more than the national average.

 Education and work

-30.5% of the central ward population have no educational qualifications, 8% higher than the national average.
+30.5% of the central ward have no educational qualifications, 8% higher than the national average.
 36.9% are employed in routine or semi routine occupations, compared to a national average of 25%.
 Only 3.9% of workers are in higher professional occupations, less than half the national average.
 Wholesale and retail trades form the largest source of employment at 17.9%, which is slightly higher than the borough average.